jrtaveras/KillMaintenance/README.md

 ## Restrictions
 All tables must have a primary key Called Id(Identity) that can be Int or BigInt or Guid, all the tables must have the following fields: Creado (Varchar), FechaCreado (DateTime), Modificado (Varchar) and FechaModificado (DateTime)

-## Developed by Roberto Taveras and Ramon Peralta
+## Developed by Roberto Taveras

-## Screen of CodeSmith running CRUD Crusher
+## Screen of CodeSmith running CRUD Killer
 ![Screen of CodeSmith running CRUDCrusher](/assets/CodeSmith.PNG) (https://www.youtube.com/watch?v=Y8rvl_QEhXk)

 ## Screen in Visual Studio showing an example of  Maintenance generated